 We don’t always think of recessed gums in the same light as we do cavities and other dental issues, but they are just as dangerous to our health.

 They’re all caused in part by poor dental care, bone loss, dental function problems, such as grinding, clenching, ill fitting fillings , crowns, veneers and specially due to bad bite or occlusion.
 Gum recession is not always publicized like its better-known counterparts.
-Still, the fact remains that receding gums are dangerous for you, your health, and your confidence.
+Still, the fact remains that receding gums can be dangerous for you, your health, and your confidence.

 Gum recession is easily noticeable.
 The root structure is exposed, and due to proximity to the nerve of the tooth, can cause thermal sensitivity and even air.
-Typically, the gum starts thinning around its natural visible tooth-gum boundary, eroding further and further.
+Typically, the gum starts thinning around its natural visible tooth-gum boundary, eroding further and further if not treated.
 It does this so much that the tooth appears unusually longer than the others.